CBT in the Context of Long Term Distressing and Persistent Health Conditions

 The aims and objectives of this programme are in line with the Psychological Trainings National Curriculum for Long Term Persistent & Distressing Health Conditions (NHS England, 2016; Updated, 2022):

-“To increase students’ theoretical and research knowledge in working with people with anxiety disorders or depression in the context of Long-Term Physical Health Conditions (LTHCs) and with people who experience persistent and distressing Medically Unexplained Symptoms (MUS).
+“To increase trainees’ theoretical and research knowledge in working with people with anxiety disorders or depression in the context of Long-Term Physical Health Conditions (LTHCs) and with people who experience persistent and distressing Medically Unexplained Symptoms (MUS).
 To provide practical, intensive and detailed skills training for working with people with anxiety disorders or depression in the context of LTHCs and people with distressing MUS.”

-The programme aims to enable students to demonstrate the competencies detailed in Roth and Pilling (2015) A competence framework for people with persistent physical health problems: accessed at www.ucl.ac.uk/core/competenceframeworks ) , on which the National Curriculum is based.
+The programme aims to enable trainees to demonstrate the competencies detailed in Roth and Pilling (2015) A competence framework for people with persistent physical health problems: accessed at www.ucl.ac.uk/core/competenceframeworks ) , on which the National Curriculum is based.

 Who Can Apply